temple-geography/fundamentals-of-gis/Lab_05_Creating_Geographic_Data.pandoc.md

 Recently, there were a number of articles about the shrinking Great Salt Lake in Utah <https://earthobservatory.nasa.gov/IOTD/view.php?id=88929>.

 Your objective is to investigate how much the Great Salt Lake in Utah has changed in size since 1889.
-You will start with an image file of a historical map of Utah, which is provided to you:
+You will start with an image file of a historical map of Utah, and a layour of Utah counties:

 * [Utah_1889.jpg](https://github.com/temple-geography/fundamentals-of-gis/raw/master/data/Utah_1889.jpg) is a JPEG image of an historical 1889 map of Utah [originally downloaded from DavidRumsey.com](https://www.davidrumsey.com/luna/servlet/detail/RUMSEY~8~1~37442~1210316:Utah-?showTipAdvancedSearch=false&showShareIIIFLink=true&showTip=false&helpUrl=https%3A%2F%2Fdoc.lunaimaging.com%2Fdisplay%2FV73D%2FLUNA%2BViewer%23LUNAViewer-LUNAViewer&title=Search+Results%3A+List_No+equal+to+%272094.058%27&fullTextSearchChecked=&dateRangeSearchChecked=&advancedSearchUrl=https%3A%2F%2Fdoc.lunaimaging.com%2Fdisplay%2FV73D%2FSearching%23Searching-Searching&thumbnailViewUrlKey=link.view.search.url).
+* Download zipped shapefile of modern Utah counties boundaries: [https://drive.google.com/a/utah.gov/uc?id=0ByStJjVZ7c7mc3BGRXhKa0N0U2c&export=download](https://drive.google.com/a/utah.gov/uc?id=0ByStJjVZ7c7mc3BGRXhKa0N0U2c&export=download).

 For this assignment you are to georeference the image, digitize the perimeter of the Great Salt Lake, and compare the digitized historical lake boundary to more recent representations of the lake boundary as captured in satellite imagery within Google Earth.